ditrit/specimen/README.md

 nodule:
   _mapFacultative:
-    # content contains all the children of the current nodule.
+    # `content` contains all the children of the current nodule.
 Nodes which
     # contain a content entry are seen as tree nodes, while nodes which do
     # not contain it are seen as leaves
     content:
       - _listOf: nodule
+    # The flag can be either "PENDING", "FOCUS" or .not specified.
     # The PENDING flag tells the engine to skip the node and all its decendants.
-    # The FOCUS flag tells the engine to skip all the OTHER nodes that do not
+    # The FOCUS flag tells the engine to skip all the OTHER nodes; the one which
-    # have the flag "FOCUS"
+    # do not have the flag "FOCUS".
     flag:
       _in: ["PENDING", "FOCUS"]
-    # abount can contain any data: it will not be checked by the parser, and it
+    # `about` can contain any data: it will not be checked by the parser, and it
     # will not appear in the data passed to the box function
     about: any
   # all the entries of the mapping will be added to the descendant slabs of